taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ---
 {% include toc title="Open Lab Notebook" %}

-This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the working title *'A vigilante intergalactic roustabout scholar (VIRS) approach to the evolutionary cognition of intelligent behaviour'*
+This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the working title *'A vigilante intergalactic roustabout scholar (VIRS) approach to the evolutionary cognition of intelligent behaviour'*.

 In my research, I want to study how nervous systems "in the wild" (as opposed to in the laboratory) are robust and flexible enough to deal with unexpected situations.
 My goals are: